Ji-Hwan Bae Player Props: Pirates vs. White Sox

 |Games w/1+ RBI

-- The White Sox pitching staff was eighth in MLB last season with a collective nine strikeouts per nine innings.
+- The pitching staff for the White Sox has a collective 10.4 K/9, the fourth-best in the league.

-- The White Sox's 3.96 team ERA ranked 16th across all MLB pitching staffs.
+- The White Sox have a 7.70 team ERA that ranks last among all MLB pitching staffs.

-- The White Sox allowed the ninth-fewest home runs in baseball (166 total, one per game).
+- White Sox pitchers combine to allow 17 total home runs at a clip of 2.1 per game (most in the league).

-- The White Sox will send Giolito (0-0) to the mound for his second start of the season.
+- Clevinger (1-0) starts for the White Sox, his second of the season.

-- The righty last pitched on Saturday against the Houston Astros, when he tossed five innings, allowing two earned runs while giving up five hits.
+- The right-hander last pitched on Sunday against the Houston Astros, when he went five scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.